T of C

 劉安 1

-The book Huainanzi was a collection of 21 essays written by scholars at his court.5 According to it, the qin had its origins with Shen Nong.
-Other qin references here include:
+The book Huainanzi, credited to Liu An, is a collection of 21 essays written by scholars at his court.5 References to the qin include the following (menioned here from Qinshu Daquan but see further below):

-Liu An is said to have written the Chu Ci poem Summons for a Recluse.
+Liu An is said to have written the poem Zhao Yin Shi (#12, Summons for a Recluse), included in some editions of the Chu Ci.
 This is the earliest known poem on a topic which became quite popular after the Han dynasty.
 The qin melody Zhao Yin is connected to this theme.

-Liu An's biography here, as elsewhere, discusses his search for immortality.
+Liu An's biography in Qin Shi, as elsewhere, discusses his search for immortality, mentioning the so-called "Eight Dukes".
 The biography of Juanzi says Liu An was unable to understand Juanzi's Tiandiren Jing, but there is no mention of this here.

 The original Qin Shi essay begins as follows.7